Recognition of same-sex unions in Poland: Court cases

 On 28 November 2012, the Supreme Court ruled, in case III CZP 65/12, that the term "person living in cohabitation with the tenant" (osoba pozostająca we wspólnym pożyciu z najemcą) in article 691(1) of the Civil Code includes a person of the same sex.
 This case involved a gay man whose partner, the main tenant of their shared apartment, had died.
 The court interpreted the law in a way that recognised the surviving partner as authorised to take over the right to tenancy.
-Previously, in March 2010, the European Court of Human Rights had ruled in the case of Kozak v.
-Poland that a person in a same-sex relationship has the right to inherit from their partner.
+Previously, in March 2010, the European Court of Human Rights had ruled in the case of Kozak v Poland that a person in a same-sex relationship has the right to inherit from their partner.
 With regard to tenancy rights, the Warsaw Court of Appeal ruled on 26 June 2014 that:

 There are no convincing reasons in the case-law or any sociological or psychological arguments in favour of distinguishing on a legal basis between the effects resulting from heterosexual and homosexual cohabitation (konkubinat); on the contrary, the emotional, physical and economic bonds arising from such cohabitation are the same in both cases and can create an equally strong bond. [...]
 At present, the concept of cohabitation refers to the permanent common life of two persons, regardless of their sex.
 Constitutional considerations, that is, the guarantee of equal treatment established in Article 32 of the Constitution of the Republic of Poland and the corresponding prohibition of any discrimination on the grounds of, inter alia, sexual orientation, support the recognition that a refusal to provide insurance cover to same-sex persons who are cohabitating constitutes discrimination on grounds of sexual orientation.

 Registered partnerships

+Summary

 Registered partnerships (rejestrowany związek partnerski, /pl/) (Note: In some languages of Poland: